Twilio acquires Beepsend to make message delivery more efficient on its Super Network

 Terms of the deal were not disclosed.

 Beepsend, which thrives on the idea that “not all text messages are the same,” segments SMS message traffic into different priority classifications to promote cost efficiency.
-The basic tenant of the company is that there are some text alerts that you need at a moment’s notice and others that aren’t quite as time sensitive, being able to distinguish which types of SMS messages demand what will allow Twilio to keep things efficient and cost-effective on their platform.
+The basic tenet of the company is that there are some text alerts that you need at a moment’s notice and others that aren’t quite as time-sensitive, being able to distinguish which types of SMS messages demand what will allow Twilio to keep things efficient and cost-effective on their platform.

 In July, Twilio CEO Jeff Lawson announced that Twilio was helping Amazon Web Services (AWS) “provide the delivery of SMS messages through the Amazon Simple Notification Service.”